Core courses

 PH 421 Maharishi Yoga Asana Teacher Training Practicum I

 In this online course, you will unearth the nature of Yoga – the unification of the body, mind & cosmic life integrated with Maharishi AyurVeda’s principles of cultivating intrinsic & extrinsic balance in life.
 This course includes coursework in embodied approaches to anatomy, ayurvedic approaches to anatomy, asana, and pranayama through public speaking, presentation exercises and reflective exercises that explore the benefits in practicing and presenting the Maharishi Yoga Asanas.
 Receiving Yoga Alliance compliance is in process.
 Prerequisites: PH 263 and BIO266.
-(4 credits)

 In-person development in the personal and professional practice of Yoga postures (Asana), breathing exercises (Pranayama), and personalized instruction that promotes the integration of mind and body & support health by bringing life into harmony with Natural Law.
 From refining cues, managing the classroom environment, hands-on assists, and lesson planning, you will learn the tools necessary to develop a well-rounded and beneficial class.
 This module provides everything needed to embark on a successful teaching career, not to mention leading integrative classes that students never forget.
 Receiving Yoga Alliance compliance is in process.
-Prerequisite: PH 422 (2 credits)
+Prerequisite: PH 422

 PH 218 Foundation of Life and Wellness Coaching

 This introductory course presents the foundational knowledge for Life and Wellness Coaching to bring balance to the body, mind, and spirit.
 This lays the foundation for a system of holistic health that can be embodied and shared with others.
 Students will learn a code of ethics, how to establish local connections to aid in professional growth, how to explore their vision and priorities and help others do the same, and how to connect with their own personal power.
 This course will offer students the chance to understand their own Self through journaling, class discussion, and self-reflective exercises.
 This gives the student the necessary tools to embark on a successful Life and Wellness Coaching career, not to mention building a foundation of trust and compassion with clients.
-(4 credits) (Online Only) Recommended: BIO 266
+(Online Only) Recommended: BIO 266

 PH 219 Life and Wellness Coaching I

 In this course, students will begin to learn common-sense Life and Wellness Coaching through a holistic approach which integrates the Maharishi AyurVeda principles of cultivating a life that is intrinsically and extrinsically balanced.
 This course provides coursework that will include putting care and focus into the core of everyday life.
 Students will learn what holistic healthcare means in terms of considering the physical well-being and health of individuals when working to address imbalances.
 This course puts knowledge into practice as each student begins to work towards a health goal of their own, reflecting on each step through journaling, class discussion, and class activities.
 Students will build a map that will help establish the health goal and will aid them in learning how to teach habit changing and goal planning to others.
 This course will provide the knowledge to be successful in goal setting by explaining the different variables that can impede success such as environment, lifestyle, and routine.
 The goal of this course is to develop Life and Wellness Coaches that lead by example, living a healthy lifestyle in every aspect such as lifestyle, routine, and environment.
-(4 credits) (Online Only) Prerequisite: PH 218
+(Online Only) Prerequisite: PH 218

 PH 263 Maharishi Yoga Asanas